-The persons named in the enclosed proxy will vote to elect as directors the two nominees named below, unless you determine to vote against the election of any or all of the nominees by marking the proxy to that effect.
-All of the nominees currently serve as our directors and have indicated their willingness to continue to serve, if elected, but if any nominee should be unable to serve or for good cause will not serve, the proxies may be voted for a substitute nominee designated by management, in accordance with the terms of the Second Amended and Restated By-laws and the Nominating Committee Charter.
+The persons named in the enclosed proxy will vote to elect as directors the three nominees named below, unless you determine to vote against the election of any or all of the nominees by marking the proxy to that effect.
+All of the nominees currently serve as our directors and have indicated their willingness to continue to serve, if elected, but if any nominee should be unable to serve or for good cause will not serve, the proxies may be voted for a substitute nominee designated by management, in accordance with the terms of the Second Amended and Restated By-laws and the Nominating Committee Charter, each as amended.
 Each director will be elected to hold office for the terms described below or until his successor is elected and qualified.
 There are no family relationships between or among any of our executive officers or directors.

 In November 2019, our stockholders approved the Company's Amended and Restated Certificate of Incorporation, which divided the Board of Directors into three classes, as nearly equal in number as possible with one class standing for election each year for a three-year term.
-The directors in Class I are currently up for election for a three-year term.
-The directors in Class III were designated and identified in the Certificate of Designations with their initial terms expiring at the annual meeting of our stockholders to be held in 2023, and thereafter the directors in Class III will be elected to a three-year term solely by the holders of our Series A Senior Preferred Stock and the common stockholders have no right to vote with respect to the election of such Class III directors.
+The directors in Class II are currently up for election for a three-year term.
+The directors in Class III are up for election in 2023 for a three-year term and the directors in Class I are up for election in 2024 for a three-year term.
 At each Annual Meeting of Stockholders, the successors of the class of directors whose term expires shall be elected to hold office for a term expiring at the Annual Meeting of Stockholders to be held in the third year following the year of their election, with each director in each such class to hold office until his or her successor is duly elected and qualified.